Nebraska Court Records

 Types of Warrants in Nebraska

-Bench Warrant: A legal directive to apprehend an individual who failed to appear for a scheduled hearing or fulfill a court-ordered obligation.
-Such obligation may include the payment of a fine, completion of a specified service or program, or compliance with the terms of probation.
+In comparison, Nebraska bench warrants give a legal directive to apprehend an individual who failed to appear for a scheduled hearing or fulfill a court-ordered obligation.
+Such an obligation may include the payment of a fine, completion of a specified service or program, or compliance with the terms of probation.
 The warrant may be issued for a criminal or civil case.

 What is a Search Warrant in Nebraska?